Marie Jahoda: Biography

 In 1945 she arrived in the United States.
 During her time there, she worked as a professor of social psychology at the New York University and a researcher for the American Jewish Committee and Columbia University.
 She contributed significantly to the analysis of the Studies on Prejudice and was co-editor of the third volume of these studies called Anti-Semitism and Emotional Disorder: a Psychological Interpretation, which was published in 1950.
 Between 1958 and 1965, at what is now Brunel University, she was involved in establishing Psychology degree programmes including the unique four-year, thin-sandwich degree.
 Jahoda founded the Research Center of Human Relations, and was recruited by the University of Sussex in 1965, where she became Professor of Social Psychology.
 Later at Sussex University she became consultant, and then visiting professor, at the Science Policy Research Unit.
 In 1968 she was member of Social Science Research Council (UK).

 In 1958 she developed the theory of Ideal Mental Health.
 Through her work Jahoda identified five categories which, she said, were vital to feelings of well-being (1982, 87).
 These were: time structure, social contact, collective effort or purpose, social identity or status, and regular activity.
 She maintained that the unemployed were deprived of all five, and that this accounted for much of the reported mental ill-health among unemployed people.
 In the 1980s, when unemployment levels were again high, this approach was rather influential, and her Marienthal studies attracted renewed interest: she made many presentations on this topic in Europe.
 She was at that time working at the Science Policy Research Unit, where she had also contributed substantially to the Unit's work on innovation and futures studies – most visibly in the coedited study by Christopher Freeman and Marie Jahoda (eds) 1978, World Futures: the Great Debate (published by Martin Robertson in the UK).
 She continued her interest in psychology with the 1977 study Freud and the Dilemmas of Psychology (Hogarth Press), and was coeditor of Technology and the Future of Europe: Competition and the Global Environment in the 1990s with Christopher Freeman, Keith Pavitt, Margaret Sharp and William Walker (Thomson Learning, 1991).
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1992.

+Death

 Jahoda died on 28 April 2001 in Sussex, England, aged 94.